As a leader, social worker, counsellor, or professional, what can you do?

 - Keep talking – engage in open communication so your loved one feels supported and that they can come to you for anything.
 Even if you disagree with what they are saying, it’s important to maintain positive, open communication – listen, understand the person’s reasons for becoming involved.

-- If you notice that something is bothering them, there is a change in the way they act or they are sad, angry or unhappy, ask if they are okay and really listen to what they have to say.
+- If you notice that something is bothering them, they are experiencing extreme loneliness, there is a change in the way they act or they are sad, angry or unhappy, ask if they are okay and really listen to what they have to say.
 Sometimes, having a good friend or someone to talk to helps, and we feel better.

 - Take an interest in their online habits – being secretive doesn’t necessarily mean they are accessing violent extremist material, but downloading and sharing content that advocates violence to achieve change is concerning.